Suffolk County Wills Attorney

 Why do I need a will?

-A will is quite important.
+A last will and testament is quite important.
 It simply provides directions to divide your estate and distribute your possessions.
 If you were to die without a will (intestate), your possessions could be allocated by the state and your family could face significant legal issues, including infighting.
 When you declare who should benefit from your estate, you save everyone a lot of trouble so they can focus on the important things, like healing.
 You can pass almost everything from significant assets to small tokens of personality.
 Some of the assets you can pass include:

-- Real Estate
+• Real Estate

-- Securities
+• Securities

-- Personal belongings
+• Personal belongings

-- Bank accounts
+• Bank accounts

 Drafting a will